 When the Richardsons’ friends attempt to adopt a Chinese-American baby, a custody battle erupts that dramatically divides the town and puts Mia and Mrs. Richardson on opposing sides.
 Suspicious of Mia and her motives, Mrs. Richardson becomes determined to uncover the secrets in Mia’s past.
 But her obsession will come at unexpected and devastating costs to her own family – and Mia’s.

-Little Pretty Things by Lori Rader-day (8 copies)
+Little Pretty Things by Lori Rader-day (303 pages, 8 copies)